 - f.
 Tie Votes.
 A tie vote is considered a denial of the motion.
-After a tie vote, the chair will attempt to get the membership to resolve the matter by further motion(s).
-If no further motion is made and seconded, the matter is concluded.
+After a tie vote, the chair may attempt to get the membership to resolve the matter by further motion(s).
+If no further motion is made, the matter is concluded.
 If a subsequent motion(s) is made and the vote results in another tie, the chair shall declare the tie vote(s) a denial of the motion. - g.
 Open Meetings.
-All citizen board meetings are open to the public and shall comply with the Sunshine Law, which is summarized in the next section. - h.
+All citizen board meetings are open to the public and shall comply with the Florida Sunshine and Open Records Laws, which is summarized in the next section. - h.
 Basic Principles of Conduct.
-In carrying out the procedures and decorum as described above, the following principles should be observed: - Consider one matter at a time. - Make informed decisions. - Respect the right of majority rule. - Respect the right of the minority view to be heard. - Allow free and impartial debate of the relevant facts. - Conduct business in a reasonable length of time. - Navigate difficult issues fairly and judiciously. - Be courteous and respectful of fellow board members and the citizens in attendance. - Never exercise authority as a board member except when acting in a meeting with the full board or when acting as delegated by the board.
+In carrying out the procedures and decorum as described above, the following principles should be observed: - Consider one matter at a time. - Make informed decisions. - Review agenda material and be prepared. - Respect the right of majority rule. - Respect the right of the minority view to be heard. - Allow free and impartial debate of the relevant facts. - Conduct business in a reasonable length of time. - Navigate difficult issues fairly and judiciously. - Be courteous and respectful of citizens, fellow board members and county staff. - Never exercise authority as a board member except when acting in a meeting with the full board or when acting as delegated by the board.

-THE SUNSHINE LAW
+FLORIDA SUNSHINE LAW

-The Sunshine Law provides a right of access to governmental proceedings at both the state and local levels.
+The Florida Sunshine Law provides a right of access to governmental proceedings at both the state and local levels.
 The law is equally applicable to elected and appointed public bodies and has been applied to any gathering of two or more members of the same board or committee to discuss some matter which may foreseeably come before that board or committee for action.